Better yet, can your entire team answer this question in the same way?

 The problem was my vision wasn’t clear to my team.
 I thought I was dialed in, and they thought I was all over the place.
 I mistook clarity in my head for clarity of communication.

-So, I came up with the 1-4 method so this wouldn’t happen again.
+So, I came up with the Vision Ladder so this wouldn’t happen again.

-By following this method, you’ll be able to clearly communicate your company vision while also building out a sequence to support your business evolution.
+By following this method, you’ll be able to clearly communicate your company vision while also building out a sequence of steps that maps your company’s progress towards achieving its mission.

 This method gives you one powerful slide that’ll help your team:

-Here’s how to build out your slide in 4 steps:
+Here’s how to create a Vision Ladder for your own company in four steps:

-Now, fill in the [brackets] with your first vision sentence.
-I suggest making your 3-year vision statement about your target market.
+The first step in the Vision Ladder is your 3-year vision statement.
+I suggest making your 3-year vision statement about the products and services you’ll launch, and/or the markets you’ll conquer.
 That could look something like this:

 Build the best [X product] for [Y target audience]